MaterializeInc/materialize/doc/developer/design/20220228_kafka_headers.md

 ## Summary

 Support the `headers` section of kafka messages in sources.
-This is a `string` -> `bytes` map of arbitrary data.
-The purpose of this design document is to describe a multi-phase implementation of this
+This is a `string` -> `bytes` multimap of arbitrary data.
+The purpose of this design document is to describe how we can implement this.

 ## Goals

-1. Begin support with basic support for unstructured data from headers that can be cast/converted later in the sql layer
+Add basic support for unstructured data from headers that can be cast/converted later in the sql layer
-2. Extend support to include typed, named headers

 ## Non-Goals